New Orleans housing & shelter resources

 7. Where can I go if I need help with rent or avoiding eviction?

-Organizations like Armstrong Family Services, Catholic Charities, and HANO offer rent and deposit assistance.
+Organizations like Catholic Charities and HANO offer rent and deposit assistance.

 Need safe shelter or housing help?